Creating N scale model train layouts is an extraordinary hobby and one that you can find a ton of hours of enjoyement in!

 The interesting thing is that N scale model components and N gauge train tracks can also be used with larger scales if you want.
 Sometimes the trains and structures are used on HO layouts to bring in a sense of forced perspective.

 One thing is certain, the N scale model trains have evolved quite a lot, and that brings with it a lot of creative possibilities!

-The difference and size of N Scale and N Gauge
+The difference between n scale trains size and N Gauge Train Sets

-It’s a huge difference between the two things, even if it’s very similar to one another, so when purchasing you need to make sure of 3 things; the scale (1:160), the gauge (9mm) and the train-track code (55) are all the same as what you already own!
+It’s a huge difference between the two things, even if it sounds very similar to one another, so when purchasing you need to make sure of 3 things; the scale (1:160), the gauge (9mm) and the train-track code (55) are all the same as what you already own!